ricardosimoes00/Thesis/README.md

 # Thesis

 This repository is the official repository for my Master Thesis titled Stochastic Undirected Neural Networks.
-More information about the work developed can be found in the documents "Tese.pdf" and "Extended_Abstract.pdf".
+More information about the work developed can be found in the documents "Thesis.pdf" and "Extended_Abstract.pdf".

 ## Content